jaeyoungchoilab/Topsicle/README.md

 2. Double check the memory allowance

 ### 3.3: Not enough resources
-This issue usually appears when running whole genome analysis but use less than 8 CPU cores in 24 hours for testing file that is more than 5GB (observations based on testing trials on KU HPC)
+This issue usually appears when running whole genome analysis but use less than 6 cores in 24 hours for testing file that is more than 5GB and/or more than 1 million reads (observations based on testing trials on KU HPC)
-1. It is recommended to have more resources allocate - maybe more CPU, more time or more other resources.
-If possible, breaking down the file into several 1GB files and submit several jobs can also help.
+1. It is recommended to have more resources allocate - maybe more core, more time or other resources.
+If possible, breaking down the file into several 1GB and/or 0.2 millions reads files, then submit several jobs and put them together can also help.
-2. If the analysis keeps cancelled after several attempts and we do not need whole genome analysis, consider using temp_result.csv files instead, since it checks an amount of reads already.
+2. If the analysis keeps cancelled after several attempts and we do not need whole genome analysis, please keep in mind that the telolength_all.csv might not contain every reads with telomere and their length, since the analysis was stopped.